shivaylamba/python-sdk/CONTRIBUTING.md

 - Build the Docker container with Python 3.12
 - Install all dependencies with uv
 - Start PostgreSQL, MySQL, and MongoDB for integration tests
+- Start Mongo Express (web UI for MongoDB at http://localhost:8081)

 ### Development Commands